You are currently using an older browser. Please update to the latest browser to ensure features and pages work properly. Learn more

-In this video, you will turn your spreadsheet into a grid.
+In this video, you’ll turn your spreadsheet into a grid.

-Then you’ll search for an image to inspire your pixel art.
+Then you’ll search for an image online to inspire your art.

 Spreadsheets are made up of many small rectangles called cells.

-These cells are set up in a grid of rowsand columns.
+Those cells are set up in a grid of rowsand columns.

-Digital images are also created on a grid of many small pixels.
+Digital images are also created on a grid of many small squares, or pixels.

-Now that you've set up your spreadsheet grid, search for an image for your owncreative artwork.
+Now that you've set up your spreadsheet grid, search for an image to work off of.